dionchaika/container/README.md

 //
 // To invoke a class method
-// retrieving parameters use call method:
+// retrieving arguments use call method:
 //
 $container->call('some_class', 'foo', ['id' => 10, 'name' => 'Max']);